 Are you a Victim to Fashion?
 Your feet might be paying the price.

 By Pedram Hendizadeh, D.P.M., F.A.C.F.A.S.

 UGGs, ballet flats, wedges, platforms, high heels, stilettos, flip flops – fashions come and go and change all the time.
 But one thing is for sure: not all shoes are designed with the wellness of your feet in mind.
-And if you are a slave to fashion, you might be inadvertently hurting your feet and setting yourself up for a host of possible foot problems, which may or may not be felt immediately.
+If you are a slave to fashion, you might be inadvertently hurting your feet and setting yourself up for a host of possible foot problems, which may or may not be felt immediately.
 Problems such as toenail fungus, bunions, hammertoes, corns, calluses, neuromas, plantar fasciitis, and achilles tendonitis can certainly have a genetic component, but many of these issues can be triggered or exacerbated by the shoes you wear.

 Consider the predominant Summer 2011 shoe trend: high heels.
 Very high - and mostly wedges and platforms.
 While wedges do provide a little more stability than regular high heels, any shoe with a heel over 2 inches can cause a host of problems.
 High heels shorten the achilles tendon and put strain on the calf.
 They also put extreme pressure on the front of the foot, particularly if they are pointy, which can cause or aggravate conditions such as Bunions and hammertoes and neuromas.